cloud-agnost/agnost-website/client/realtime/channels.md

 :::note

-If the client library key is set to **enforce session**, an active user session is **required** (e.g., user needs to be logged in) to call `updateProfile` method.
+If the realtime connection is set to **session required**, an active user session is **required** (e.g., user needs to be logged in) to call `updateProfile` method.